 Very Easy Interview

-I applied online and the process took 1 week - interviewed at Walmart.
+I applied through college or university and the process took a day - interviewed at Walmart.

-I applied through a recruiter and the process took 4 weeks - interviewed at Walmart in March 2010.
+I applied through an employee referral and the process took 4 weeks - interviewed at Walmart in June 2012.

-I applied in-person and the process took a day - interviewed at Walmart in March 2013.
+I applied online and the process took a day - interviewed at Walmart in April 2012.

 Our Businesses Our mission is to save people money so they can live better.
 And every division, business unit and department that makes up Walmart is committed to using our company’s size and scale to make the biggest… — Full Overview